ONE DEMOCRATIC STATE,

 ONE DEMOCRATIC STATE — THE INITIATIVE

 The purpose of the Initiative is thus to mobilize individuals, entities and political parties, in Palestine and abroad, behind such an endeavor.
-To do so, we are reaching out both online and on the ground to Palestinians, Israelis and others, by means of private and public discussions and campaigns.
-Our efforts target individuals and groups who support the one democratic state solution, individuals and groups who see Zionism for the danger it is but do not support the one democratic state solution, and any who are willing to listen.
+To do so, we are reaching out both online and on the ground to individuals and groups who support the One Democratic State solution, who see Zionism for the danger it is but do not support the One Democratic State solution, or who are simply willing to listen.

-If you share our vision for a democratic state in Palestine, we urge you to declare your support for it by signing up and checking the “I might be able to help” box to take part in the initiative—There’s tons to be done, and you can make a difference.
+The more people take part in our campaigns, the more successful we will be.
+If you share our vision for a transition from settler colonialism to democracy in Palestine, we invite you to declare your support for it by signing up and checking the “I might be able to help” box to take part in the Initiative—There’s tons to be done, and you can make a difference.
+You may also use our visuals (banners, flyers, posters, stickers) however you see fit.

 Sign up to keep updated and express your support